(Disclosure: Some of the links below may be affiliate links)

 Now let’s get to the main point: Should you rebalance in retirement?

 First, during retirement, you probably cannot balance by using investments.
-Even if you have some passive income, you will probably be able to save much less than during the accumulation phase.
+Even if you have some passive income, you will probably save much less than during the accumulation phase.
 Therefore, either you rebalance by buying and selling, or you do not rebalance.

 You also have the choice of whether you want periodically rebalancing or threshold rebalancing.
 These are the same choices as during the accumulation phase.